Skip to main contentSkip to navigation

 NVMe SSD Not Detected in BIOS?
 5 Diagnostic Steps Before You Give Up

-Quick Answer: If your NVMe SSD is not detected in the BIOS after reseating and testing in another system, the controller has likely failed.
+If your NVMe SSD is not detected in the BIOS after reseating and testing in another system, the controller has likely failed.
 Software cannot fix this.
-Professional recovery uses hardware tools like PC-3000 to bypass the controller and extract data directly from the NAND.
-Cost: $200-$1,500 at Rossmann Repair Group.
+Professional recovery uses hardware tools like PC-3000 Portable III to access the controller at the firmware level and extract data from the NAND.
+Cost: $200–$2,500 at Rossmann Repair Group.

 When your NVMe SSD disappears from the BIOS and Windows Disk Management, the motherboard has lost communication with the drive's controller.
 Software cannot fix a drive that is not presenting itself to the system.
 Follow these diagnostic steps to determine whether you have a simple connection issue or a hardware failure requiring professional recovery.